 Lilburne was tried first.
 However, the jury refused to convict him.
 Subsequently, Lilburne and the other Levellers were released on 8th November 1649.
 Lilburne was granted £3,000 in compensation for his sufferings and was granted estates in Durham.

 Oliver Cromwell agreed with some of the Levellers policies, including the abolition of the monarchy and the House of Lords.
 However, he refused to increase the number of people who could vote in elections.
 Lilburne now began writing pamphlets attacking Cromwell’s government.
 Cromwell responded by having Lilburne arrested and imprisoned in the Tower of London.
 Over 10,000 people signed a petition calling for Lilburne’s release but Cromwell refused to let him go.

-On 16th March, 1654, Lilburne was transferred to Elizabeth Castle, Guernsey.
+On 16 March, 1654, Lilburne was transferred to Elizabeth Castle, Guernsey.
 Colonel Robert Gibbon, the governor of the island, later complained that Lilburne gave him more trouble than ‘ten cavaliers’.
 In October, 1655, he was moved to Dover Castle.
-While he was in prison Lilburne continued writing pamphlets including one that explained why he had joined the Quakers.
+While he was in prison, Lilburne continued writing pamphlets; including The Resurrection of John Lilburne, now a prisoner in Dover-Castle (1656) that explained why he had joined the Quakers.

-In 1656 Oliver Cromwell agreed to release Lilburne.
-John Lilburne’s years of struggle with the government had worn him out and on 29th August, 1657, at the age of 43, he died an exhausted man.
+In 1656, Cromwell agreed to release Lilburne.
+John Lilburne’s years of struggle with the government had worn him out and on 29 August, 1657, at the age of 43, he died an exhausted man.

 However, his ideal of Freeborn Rights lives on, not just here in England, but across the world.
 Perhaps most influential, were Lilburne’s writings on the creation and content of the United States constitution.
-Even today he is cited in the U.S. Supreme Court.
+Even today he is cited in the United States Supreme Court.